idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVEnergyDiffusion.md

 To switch from using a regular diffusivity to an effective diffusivity, use the [!param](/FVKernels/PINSFVEnergyDiffusion/effective_diffusivity) parameter.

+!alert note
+If specifying a zero thermal diffusivity, the harmonic interpolation method for the face value of the thermal conductivity is not well-defined and will be automatically changed to an average interpolation.

 !syntax parameters /FVKernels/PINSFVEnergyDiffusion

 !syntax inputs /FVKernels/PINSFVEnergyDiffusion